I have covered quite a few creamy white paint colors around here, which inevitably leads me to discovering more of the same!

 It’s almost hard to believe that’s the same color as the photo above.
 Shoji White is such a chameleon!

-You will probably want to experiment with a couple different trim colors before you commit, because the right white pairing will be crucial for getting Shoji White to look how you want it too.
+You will probably want to experiment with a couple different trim colors before you commit, because the right white pairing will be crucial for getting Shoji White to look how you want it to.

 Sherwin Williams Shoji White Cabinets